mpm-tu-berlin/eflips-model/README.md

 ## Reference Specification

-The reference specification is located (for now) in the huge SVG file [`schema.svg`](schema.svg).
+The reference specification is located (for now) in the huge PDF file [`schema.pdf`](schema.pdf).
 It is a UML diagram of the database schema.
 The diagram was created using [OmniGraffle](https://www.omnigroup.com/omnigraffle) (proprietary).

 ## SQLAlchemy Implementation